Effects of Inertia, Load Damping and Dead-Bands on Frequency Histograms and Frequency Control of Power Systems: Simplified model of a power system with stochastic load

 \section{Simplified model of a power system with stochastic load}

-Let's assume to have a simplified and linear power system model.
+Let us assume to have a simplified and linear power system model.
 In such a system, we consider $\Delta \omega$ as the deviation from $1\,\pu$ of the angular frequency of the \ac{coi}.
 We model it through the swing equation

 where $H$ is the inertia of the \ac{coi} and $D_{\mathrm{L}}$ is the load damping coefficient.
 We assume that the $\eta(t)$ power fluctuations in the swing equation are due to a stochastic load, modeled by the linear stochastic differential equation